Traveling With Bicycles

 Weekend Bike Trains

-During the summer months, certain trains are designated as "Bicycle Trains" and may carry up to 2 bicycles per car.
+During the summer months, certain trains are designated as "Bicycle Trains" and may carry up to two bicycles per car.
 The list includes trains on the following branches: Babylon, Montauk, Oyster Bay, Port Jefferson, and Ronkonkoma/Greenport.
-These trains have a bicycle+ symbol by the train number on our branch timetables, which are available online, as well as at stations and terminals.
+These trains have a bicycle+ symbol by the train number on our branch timetables, which are available online.

 Summer – Friday before Memorial Day through Tuesday after Labor Day: